krzysztof-owczarek/kowczarek.github.io/content/hpa_problems_heavy_traffic.md

 As a result, the load test **will not pass** as it usually has a huge negative effect on the performance of the service,

-- fresh JVMs (in most versions) **will use much more CPU cycles until they warm up**, so if you have optimized your CPU assignments very well, you might start to experience CPU throttling given that additional, temporary usage.
+- fresh JVMs (in most versions) **will use much more CPU cycles until they warm up**, so if you have optimized your CPU assignments very well, you might experience CPU throttling given that additional, temporary usage.

   Combining this unaccounted-for CPU usage with a constant flow of incoming requests, the performance will decrease with time, until your app will finally start to time out on healthiness/readiness probes and the pod will be killed.
 There will be, of course, a new pod spawned in its place, but it will quickly share the same fate.

   Increasing CPU assignment in your deployment configuration may help you mitigate this issue.
-It will also leave you with over-provisioned CPU just after JVM warms up, as additional cycles will not be used most of the time.
+It will also leave you with an over-provisioned CPU just after JVM warms up, as additional cycles will not be used most of the time.

 ## Do not limit CPU assignments!

-Configuring CPU assignments for your deployment should not use **limit**, as the **requests/limit** concept works differently then it does for memory assignments.
+Configuring CPU assignments for your deployment should not use **limit**, as the **requests/limit** concept works differently than it does for memory assignments.

 What is not a piece of common knowledge, CPU request configuration **guarantees** that your pod will be assigned the **requested** CPU cycles (as long as there are physical CPU resources available on the cluster).
 Therefore not using a **limit** configuration does not save the others from being robbed from their CPU cycles by your greedy deployment.

   When you do not **limit** CPU assignment for your pods, they will be allowed to use more cycles than they have **requested**, but only if there are some idle CPU cycles available on the node.

-> It makes a huge difference, because it does not only solve JVM warmup problem described in the previous section, but also lets the initial replicas keep up with the incoming requests until HPA spawns more instances.
+> It makes a huge difference because it not only solves the JVM warmup problem described in the previous section but also lets the initial replicas keep up with the incoming requests until HPA spawns more instances.

-> **  Here is a link to the article that I found very helpful:**  https://home.robusta.dev/blog/stop-using-cpu-limits
+> **  Here is a link to the article that I found very informative:**  https://home.robusta.dev/blog/stop-using-cpu-limits

 > **  Here is a link to the K8s design proposal that has described resource guarantees:**  https://github.com/kubernetes/design-proposals-archive/blob/8da1442ea29adccea40693357d04727127e045ed/node/resource-qos.md#compressible-resource-guarantees

 ## Scale out quickly, but scale down slowly

 When your application works with an intensive incoming traffic, you should be prepared, as soon as you notice the first signs of it.
-In the worst-case scenario, you will have too many replicas for a few minutes until the cluster cleans them up, but in most cases, you will be ready to handle the traffic before it gets really heavy.
+In the worst-case scenario, you will have too many replicas for a few minutes until the cluster cleans them up, but in most cases, you will be ready to handle the traffic before it gets heavy.

 ## Final notes

 - Special tasks require special tools.
 Design a solid test scenario.
-Aim for simplicity both in code and way of running the test. **You should be able to run the test anytime you want in just a few seconds!**
+Aim for simplicity in code and in a way of running the test. **You should be able to run the test anytime in just a few seconds!**

 > Remember to run the test within the cluster!
 Especially when hosting your Kubernetes cluster on the cloud.
 Cloud providers like AWS can charge additionally for the incoming traffic from external sources,

 - Do not neglect the value of performance testing.
-It can be an invaluable tool for finding performance bottlenecks, deployment misconfigurations and building trust in the developed solution,
+It can be an invaluable tool for finding performance bottlenecks, deployment misconfigurations, and building trust in the developed solution,

 - Do not over-provision resources and replicas to cover your problems with money.
 When you suspect that your application is leaking memory or uses CPUs inefficiently, use your load tests, try to understand why it happens, and seek a solution.